Skip to content

 This game mattered.
 A win would have clinched a playoff spot.
 Instead, on national TV — Fox had the game — the Phillies’ brain trust, led by manager Rob Thomson and president Dave Dombrowski, made it the sort of scheduled loss that Doc Rivers would have been proud of.

 The Mets had won 15 of 19 games.
 The Phillies wasted a six-run night, on the road, against a team surging in the wild-card race.
-There is no scenario in which Walker can throw another pitch for the team that currently shares the best record in baseball.
+There is no scenario in which Walker can throw another pitch for the team that shares the best record in baseball.

 “It just didn’t work out,” Thomson told reporters afterward.
-“My fault, I’ll wear it.”
+“My fault.
+I’ll wear it.”

 He shouldn’t wear it again.
 Not this season.